Facing recession, Europe grasps for ways to limit damage - KVIA

 Von der Leyen said national leaders including German Chancellor Angela Merkel and French President Emmanuel Macron agreed during a video conference Tuesday to “use all the tools at our disposal so that the European economy weathers this storm.”
 That includes being flexible in EU rules limiting debt and coming up with clear guidelines on permissible state aid to companies.

-At the national level, Italy, which has been hit hardest by far by the virus outbreak, has already announced a 7.5 billion-euro ($8.5 billion) package of measures including tax credits for companies that report a 25% drop in revenues.
+At the national level, Italy, which has been hit hardest by far by the virus outbreak, is earmarking 25 billion euros to confront the crisis.
+It will support health services, ensure people do not lose jobs due to travel restrictions and support families by, for example, delaying payments on mortgages and taxes.
+More detail on the aid is due Friday.

-Economists at Berenberg bank expect Britain, not a member of the eurozone but an important trade partner, to announce fiscal stimulus of about 1% of GDP when the budget is announced Thursday.
+Britain, no longer a member of the European Union but still an important trade partner, made available 30 billion pounds ($39 billion) in its new budget Wednesday to cushion the impact of the outbreak.
+The Bank of England added stimulus by cutting a key interest benchmark to 0.25% from 0.75%.

-Even Germany is softening its longstanding opposition to increasing government spending to boost growth.
+Even Germany is softening its opposition to spending more public funds to boost growth.
 The cabinet has discussed a package of measures including 3.1 billion euros in extra investment spending per year from 2021 to 2024.
-That is only 0.1% of GDP but experts say it’s a step in the right direction and can always be scaled up.
+That is only 0.1% of GDP but experts say it’s a step in the right direction.

-The German government meanwhile agreed to make it easier for companies to put workers on shortened hours.
+The government also agreed to make it easier for companies to put workers on shortened hours.
 The short-time work program is credited with limiting job losses during the Great Recession in 2009 and with speeding the rebound afterward, since companies kept their workers on and did not need to reassemble a trained factory workforce.

-The government is also considering tax relief for companies if their sales fall suddenly.
+Merkel’s government has for years insisted on balancing the German budget, but the chancellor signaled some flexibility on Wednesday.
+“We will do what is necessary,” she said.
+“We’re not going to ask every day what that means for our deficit.”

+Merkel said “this is an extraordinary situation … and that should be the case with the stability pact too,” referring to the rules limiting debt for eurozone members.

-The European Central Bank, which didn’t join the Federal Reserve in an emergency rate cut on March 3, is now expected to change course at a meeting of its 25-member governing council on Thursday.
-It could cut its deposit rate deeper into negative territory, to minus 0.6% from minus 0.5%, effectively pushing banks to lend more money.
+Analysts say the European Central Bank is likely to agree on more stimulus at its policy meeting Thursday.
+Possibilities include cutting its deposit rate benchmark deeper below zero, to minus 0.6% from minus 0.5%, effectively pushing banks to lend more money.

-The ECB could also raise its current program of bond purchases from 20 billion euros ($22 billion) a month to as much as 40 billion euros ($44 billion) a month and focus more on bonds issued by companies, which would directly try to lower borrowing costs for the private sector.
+The ECB could also raise its current program of bond purchases from 20 billion euros ($22 billion) a month to as much as 40 billion euros ($44 billion) a month and focus more on bonds issued by companies, which would aim at lowering borrowing costs for the private sector.
 The central bank could also issue more cheap, long-term credit to banks on the condition the money is loaned to businesses.

 Oliver Rakau, chief German economist at Oxford Economics, said Europe might be only beginning to face the need for new investment and financial aid.